moguzozcan/moguzozcan.github.io/_posts/2018-02-27-Finding-Similar-Items-Notes-From-MMDS.md

   - Jekyll
 ---

+In this post, I will share my notes for the Big Data Analytics course chapter three which is Finding Similar Items.
 A fundamental data-mining problem is to examine data for “similar” items.
+There are three essential techniques to find similar documents.
+They are:

 Shingling:
 Find textually similar documents by finding sets with a relatively large document.

 Minhashing:
-Compress data sets and still be able to deduce the similarity of the underlying sets.
+Compress data sets to short signatures(list of integers) and still be able to deduce the similarity of the underlying sets.

 Locality sensitive hashing:
 Focus search on pairs that are most likely to be similar.